 Having a purpose in life is one of the fundamental factors of happiness.
-Without it, you'll live your life less focused and less efficient.
-Even worse, you'll often feel restless and stressed because you won't feel aligned with the things you do.
+Without it, you risk living a life without a sense of direction.
+As a result, you often feel restless and stressed because your daily actions are not aligned with your inner compass.

 But what are some examples of a purpose in life?
 There are a lot of commonly known purposes in life, like providing for your family, living a successful life, making positive connections with others, and traveling the world.